mgufrone/go-clean-arch/README.md

 While I do not have any intention to make a framework from this and as it is a very opinionated structure, this would be useful for me to as starting point of a project, but if you find this structure useful to you and you have some improvement in mind, just let me know by opening issues.

-I also want to know what kind of complexity I need to face if I want to make a monolithic code for microservices.
+Also, I'm curious of what kind of complexity I need to face if I want to make a monolithic code for microservices.

 ## What's inside
 - Domains: contains repository and use case interfaces as well as base entity.